jupyter-book/myst-theme/docs/reference/computation.md

 ![](#code-cell-dataloader)

-But we can restore it
+But we can restore it with a `full-color-error` class in a wrapping div or figure.

 % TODO: use embed with class once all nodes support class
 :::{div}